Avasaeedi/Avasaeedi/README.md

+# Hi,and welcome to my Github Profile
-# Hi, I’m Ava Marefati 👋
+I’m Ava Saeedi 👋

-### Business Intelligence Analyst | Power BI · SQL · Construction Analytics
+### Technology enthusiast working at the intersection of construction, research and data

+I began my career as an architect with Al-Ahmadiah Construction in the United Arab Emirates before moving into civil project management and project engineering in the oil and gas sector.

+Relocating to Australia became a turning point in my career.
+After nearly two years in project engineering and coordination within the energy industry, I decided to pursue the field I had been interested in for years: data and business intelligence.

+Alongside my industry experience, I have contributed to three construction research papers exploring applications of artificial intelligence, machine learning and large language models.

+In December 2025, I left my engineering position to focus fully on this direction.
+Since January 2026, I have provided freelance business analysis and reporting support to more than five Australian businesses.
+My work has included identifying process gaps, investigating operational problems and developing dashboards that improve performance visibility and support better decisions.

-I build decision-support dashboards that turn complex operational and public data into clear business insights.
+I now build decision-support dashboards that transform complex operational and public data into clear, practical business insights.

-My background in construction project delivery and project controls gives me practical understanding of cost, schedule, quality and performance reporting—not only data visualisation.
+My background in project delivery and project controls means I understand the decisions behind the data—including cost, schedule, quality, risk and performance—not only how to visualise it.

+Most publicable project where i can share (not confidential) with you are:

 ## Featured Projects